|Diploma : Hospitality Management||

-Due to the limited number of students that can be accommodated, interviews and psychometric testing are conducted at the Hotel School in Bloemfontein with prospective candidates who obtain a CUT score lower than 32.
+Due to the limited number of students that can be accommodated, interviews and psychometric testing will be conducted at the Hotel School in Bloemfontein with prospective candidates who obtain a CUT score above 27 points - depending on available space.
 Applicants must convince the selection panel of their motivation, attitude and enthusiasm for a career in Hospitality Management.

 Proficiency in written and spoken English is essential.